Photo: It’s Nation Time. Amiri Baraka. Black Forum Records (Motown). 1972.

 - Selected additional resources: Delores Aldridge’s books Focusing, Focusing, Focusing: Black Male-Female Relationships and Our Last Hope: Black Male-Female Relationships in Change.

 - Clenora Hudson-Weems’s “Africana Womanism: an Overview” (PDF on the Readings page)

-Read all of chapter 7 (Black Politics) in Maulana Karenga’s Introduction to Black Studies.
+Read SECTIONS of chapter 7 (Black Politics) in Maulana Karenga’s Introduction to Black Studies.

 What to read for: